The Story of I: Background and concept

-The album consists of fourteen tracks related to the story.
 The album, particularly the percussion section, is strongly influenced by Brazilian music.
 Much of the Latin percussion was recorded in Rio de Janeiro over two days in August 1975 and dubbed on to the tracks.
 The album uses pitch-bend controls on the synth/organ notes.
-The Story of I was chosen as the album of the year by Keyboard Magazine.
+The wordless vocal passage which occurs at a little less than four minutes into the song was influenced by Yes's music.